Cairnarvon/progscrape/README.md

 This script looks at `subject.txt` and counts how many posts there should be.
 If you suspect your database is screwy, run it and compare that to the number of posts you have.
 Note that `subject.txt`'s tally includes deleted posts, so the script is fairly pointless if you aren't using the JSON interface.
 It takes optional `--base-url` and `--board` arguments, same as /prog/scrape.

+#### `progread.py`

+This script displays posts from your scraped database in plain text, if you enjoy that sort of thing.
+Run it without arguments to see the syntax.

 ## Bugs and feature requests